npechenezhskiy/ton-staking-pool-earnings/README.md

 }
 ```

-The backend pod fetches all of the deposits associated with the wallet from the request path and performs a simple profit computation that depends on for how long this specific deposit exists.
+The backend pod fetches all of the deposits associated with the wallet from the request path and performs a simple profit computation that depends on for how long each specific deposit exists.

 ## Worker